Are you considering doing laser hair removal with an at-home device?

-We’ve gathered input from three experts for this topic to help you can decide if an at-home device is right for you.
+We’ve gathered input from 2 board-certified dermatologists one 1 dermatologist for this topic to help you can decide if an at-home device is right for you.

 Tria Hair Removal Laser 4X

-Dr. Robinson recommends the Tria Hair Removal Laser 4X, which she said is the first and only FDA-approved laser for at-home use.
+Dr. Deanne Mraz Robinson, Co-Founder and Partner at Modern Dermatology in Westport, Connecticut; and Assistant Clinical Professor of Dermatology at the Yale University of Medicine in New Haven, recommends the Tria Hair Removal Laser 4X, which she said is the first and only FDA-approved laser for at-home use.

-Dr. Elias agreed this is a good at-home device, adding that the Tria uses a laser medium that’s similar to what’s used in Board Certified Dermatologist’s offices, “so it can be very effective; but due to the wavelength, it is best and safest for those patients with light skin and dark hair as it also targets the pigment in the skin to destroy the hair.”
+Dr. Matthew Elias, a Board Certified Dermatologist at Elias Dermatology in Florida, agreed this is a good at-home device, adding that the Tria uses a laser medium that’s similar to what’s used in Board Certified Dermatologist’s offices, “so it can be very effective; but due to the wavelength, it is best and safest for those patients with light skin and dark hair as it also targets the pigment in the skin to destroy the hair.”

 According to the manufacturer of this product, this device is powered by the same in-office Diode Laser Technology used by dermatologists.